yunuscivan/boostlet/README.md

 To download it : http://www.boostlet.app/

+## How It Works

+1. Boostlet monitors CPU and RAM usage.
+2. When user-defined thresholds are exceeded:
+   - It either alerts the user, or cleans RAM automatically. ( and the user can also add deep Ram cleaning )*
+3. The cleaning process trims memory from running processes (working sets).
+* Optional: It performs deep cleaning using an external tool (`EmptyStandbyList.exe`) to release cached memory.

 ---

 ## Key Features

 - **Manual & Automatic Cleaning: Clean memory with one click ( on the window or on system tray in Windows ), or let Boostlet react automatically when usage thresholds are exceeded.
-- **Deep RAM Cleaning: Optionally frees cached and standby memory for deeper optimization.
+- **Deep RAM Cleaning: Optionally frees cached and standby memory for deeper optimization, additionally.
 - **Threshold-Based Triggers: Set custom CPU and RAM thresholds that define when Boostlet should act.
 - **Interval Mode: Schedule RAM cleanup every X minutes, acting like an automatic background cleaner.
 - **System Info View: Displays CPU model, OS, RAM amount, and uptime.